Melasma Causes & Treatment

 What is Melasma

-Melasma is a very common patchy brown, tan, or blur-grey facial skin discolouration, usually seen in women in the reproductive years.
+Melasma is a very common patchy brown, tan, or blur-grey facial skin discolouration on the skin and face, usually seen in women in the reproductive years and sometimes in men as well.

 It generally forms on the forehead, upper cheeks, upper lip, and chin of women who are between 20 to 50 years old.
 Factors such as exposure to sunlight, intake of birth control pills and similar external hormones, and internal hormonal changes such as those caused by pregnancy.
-People suffering from melasma are usually found to have a history of constant exposure to sunlight, while heat is also believed to be responsible for the condition.
+People suffering from melasma are usually found to have a history of constant exposure to sunlight and heat.
 Melasma is most prevalent among pregnant women, particularly from Latin and Asian descent.
-It has been observed in relatively higher ratios in people with olive complexion, or darker skin - Hispanic, Asian, and Middle Eastern natives and ancestry.
+It has been observed in relatively higher ratios in people with olive complexion, or darker skin.
+Therefore, Hispanic, Asian, and Middle Eastern natives and ancestry are genetically predisposed to melasma.

 What Causes Melasma?

-Although the specific cause of melasma is yet to be conclusively determined, medical experts opine that several factors - pregnancy, birth control pills, hormone replacement therapy, family history of melasma, and race, could be the conditions favoring the manifestation of melasma, particularly in persons with a tendency for this condition.
+Melasma has yet to be definitively identified as the cause of melasma.
+But medical experts have stated that several factors, including pregnancy, birth control pills, hormone replacement therapy, and a family history of melasma, are the conditions that could lend themselves to the manifestation of the condition, particularly in individuals who have this tendency.

 Melasma occurring during pregnancy, is also known as chloasma.
 During pregnancy, women in their second and third semesters, experience a rise in levels of hormones such as oestrogen, progesterone, and melanocyte-stimulating hormone (MSH).
 Melanocytes, as many of us are aware, are the cells responsible for skin pigmentation.
 However, in the case of pregnancy-related melasma, increased levels of progesterone are believed to be the cause, and not oestrogen or MSH.
 Some studies have also established the link between increased incidence of melasma and progesterone therapy, in post-menopausal women.